Kartli

 Kartli (ქართლი, /ka/) is a historical region in central-to-eastern Georgia traversed by the river Mtkvari (Kura), on which Georgia's capital, Tbilisi, is situated.
-Known to the Classical authors as Hiberia, Kartli played a crucial role in the ethnic and political consolidation of the Georgians in the Middle Ages.
+Known to the classical authors as Hiberia, Kartli played a crucial role in the ethnic and political consolidation of the Georgians in the Middle Ages.
 Kartli had no strictly defined boundaries and they significantly fluctuated in the course of history.
 After the partition of the kingdom of Georgia in the 15th century, Kartli became a separate kingdom with its capital at Tbilisi.
 The historical lands of Kartli are currently divided among several administrative regions of Georgia.

-The Georgians living in the historical lands of Kartli are known as Kartlelebi (ქართლელები) and comprise one of the largest geographic subgroups of the Georgian people.
+The Georgians living in the historical lands of Kartli are known as Kartlians (ქართლელები) and comprise one of the largest geographic subgroups of the Georgian people.
 Most of them are Eastern Orthodox Christians adhering to the national Georgian Orthodox Church and speak a dialect which is the basis of the modern Georgian literary language.